-Syndicate 2121 has material exposure to losses arising from the COVID-19 pandemic both in the UK and overseas.
-Uncertainties exist both in respect of the assessment of the initial losses that the syndicate might be obliged to pay and of how these will interact with the syndicate's reinsurance programme.
+Syndicate 2121 has material exposure to losses arising from the Russia-Ukraine conflict and Covid-19 pandemic.
 This increases the uncertainty of the syndicate's total reserves but does not increase that uncertainty significantly beyond the normal range of uncertainty for the liabilities of an insurance carrier at this stage of development.